MIOsoft/CaptureFile-Python/docs/DESIGN.md

 MasterNode.
 So the total number of records we can index with the default fan_out of 32 and the default page_size of 4096 is: (31 x 32⁹) + (31 x 32⁸) ... + (31 x
 32) + 31 = 1,125,899,906,842,623 records or over 1 quadrillion records.

-The tree is stored with one RightmostNode from each level written to the master node such that these nodes trace the path of the last write location.
-This means all RightmostNodes can be modified and are in the master node, while all the other nodes are full and never modified again.

-The full nodes are all referenced by their parent node, but the "in-progress" partially-full RightmostNodes are not, which is why they are kept in a list in the MasterNode.
-They can be found simply because there is exactly one RightmostNode per level, since there is only one in-progress partially-full node per level.